 - ½ cup of water or broth, to use as needed

-If you happen to cook your turkey the same time as you make this pup-friendly treat, you can substitute the olive oil and water for the turkey broth.
+If you happen to cook your turkey at the same time as you make this pup-friendly treat, you can substitute the olive oil and water for the turkey broth.
 Start by mixing the dry ingredients together in a bowl and set aside.
 Using a blender or food processor, combine the turkey, egg, and some of the water or broth if necessary.
 When your mixture is similar to the consistency of baby food, add the cranberries and blend.
 After this step, your mixture should look more like a smoothie.

 Pour this mixture into the bowl with the dry ingredients and stir to create a dough.
 Don’t worry about getting it perfectly smooth, it’s going to be a thick dough.
 Knead the dough and then roll it out to bake on a cookie sheet.
 You’ll likely need two greased cookie sheets and you can cut out the treats with cookie cutters.